Languages at Prince Rock

 Creating a sense of learning through fun and ‘having a go’ without worrying about getting it wrong provides the basis for the LAT Primary Languages curriculum overview.

-We have chosen to study Spanish at Prince Rock because there are more than 400 million native Spanish speakers in the world, making it the second most widely spoken language, with official language status in 21 different countries.
+We have chosen to study Spanish at Prince Rock because there are more than 400 million native Spanish speakers in the world, making it the fourth most widely spoken language, with official language status in 21 different countries.
 An additional estimated 60 million people speak Spanish as a second language, bringing the total number of speakers to well over 500 million.

 Significantly, we have a high proportion of pupils with English as an additional language, and believe that language-learning is an integral part of their education.
 We focus on language awareness and the acquisition of generic language skills, which is not only beneficial when learning Spanish but also English, home languages and future languages the children will learn.